 in terms of customer growth and potential for increased earnings," Maffie

 added.
 "However, this vibrant growth also results in significant short-term

 financial challenges, including increased operating expenses and financing

-costs as the company continues to invest in new gas plants to serve its
+costs as the company continues to invest in new gas plant to serve its growing

 He expressed confidence that the long-term benefits of the company's

 growth will outweigh the short-term financial burden.

 Headquartered in Las Vegas, Nev., Southwest Gas distributes natural gas to